Source: https://bit.ly/2KH9OiI Photo: User:Doron CCL: https://bit.ly/3qBtUws

 A wide range of mammals also live around the lake.
 These include such species as zebras, gazelles, and giraffes.
 Their predators also appear, including cheetahs and lions.
 Plankton also lives in its waters.
 Despite its acidity, this allows a few fish species to thrive as well.

-Check out our other articles on 5 Rare Mind-Blowing Cloud Types, Tufted coquette, Pingualuit Crater Lake, Tree Kangaroo, Kerengga ant-like jumper, Cradle Mountain
+Check out our other articles on 5 Rare Mind-Blowing Cloud Types, Tufted coquette, Pingualuit Crater Lake, Tree Kangaroo, Kerengga ant-like jumper, Crete, Cradle Mountain

 Leave a Reply